-At Newcastle’s Christ Church Cathedral yesterday, The Song Company performed Songs from the Heart, a mainstage program of twenty four SSAATTBB choral responses to the Uluru Statement from the Heart from three Australian First Nations composers – Dharawal soprano Sonya Holowell, Arrernte composer and artist Rhubee Neale, and myself.
-My seventeen Songs from the Heart pieces, that I’ll comment on in my following blog posts, are arranged in ten sets.
-Some are choral settings of the Uluru Statement text, some are settings of my own poetry, some have improvised sections, and all of them required extended liaison and collaboration with academic and Indigenous communities, appropriate Aboriginal Elders, and colleagues at The Song Company and the Australian National University School of Music.
+At Newcastle’s Christ Church Cathedral on 29 September 2022, The Song Company premiered Songs from the Heart, a mainstage program of twenty four SSAATTBB choral responses to the 2017 Uluru Statement from the Heart from three Australian First Nations composers – Dharawal soprano Sonya Holowell, Arrernte Anmatjere composer and artist Rhubee Neale, and myself.
+My seventeen Songs from the Heart pieces are arranged in ten sets.
+Some are choral settings of the 2017 Uluru Statement from the Heart text, some are settings of my own poetry, some have improvised sections, and all of them required extended liaison and collaboration with academic and Indigenous communities, appropriate Aboriginal Elders, and colleagues at The Song Company and the Australian National University School of Music.

 ‘Cross Country (Elizabeth Sheppard)

-This strophic piece, the introduction to Songs from the Heart, is a choral verse setting of my English language poem ‘Cross Country, that describes how Australians can all walk together across Country respectfully, as communicated to me over the years by many Aboriginal Elders.
-The title is a play on the double meaning of “across” and “cross”, because this lifelong intercultural walking together is not always easy, and continuing along the track often involves identifying and changing offensive behaviours, addressing confusion, and accepting necessary sacrifices.
-Aboriginal Elders have always taught that we can find a just and fair way through these divisive difficulties, through listening, truth telling and genuine amendment – as the Uluru Statement from the Heart recommends.
+This strophic piece, the introduction to Songs from the Heart, is a choral verse setting of my English language poem ‘Cross Country, that describes how Australians can all walk together across Country respectfully, as communicated to me over the years by many Aboriginal Elders and their allies.
+The title is a play on the double meaning of “across” and “cross”, because this lifelong intercultural walking together is not always easy, and continuing along the track often involves identifying and changing unintentionally offensive or covert behaviours, addressing confusion, and accepting necessary sacrifices.
+Aboriginal Elders have always taught that we can find a just and fair way through these divisive difficulties, through listening, truth telling and genuine amendment – as the 2017 Uluru Statement from the Heart recommends.